China–Sweden relations: 2020s

-In January 2020, the Chinese Embassy announced that they would be denying Chinese visas to reporters who criticise China or, as they put it, damage the relationship between China and Sweden.
+In January 2020, the Chinese Embassy announced that they would be denying Chinese visas to reporters who criticize China or, as they put it, damage the relationship between China and Sweden.
 The Ambassador called Sweden's press "lightweight" and said they should not have picked a fight with China who is a "heavyweight" and will now retaliate.

 In February 2020, Sweden's foreign ministry summoned China's ambassador to demand the release of Gui Minhai, a day after he was sentenced to 10 years in jail on charges of illegally providing intelligence to foreigners.

 In 2020, amid the straining of the relations between both countries, Sweden shut down the last of the Confucius teaching programmes in the country.
 Cities such as Gothenburg, Linköping, Luleå and Västerås have not extended long-standing twinning or partnership agreements with Chinese cities – Shanghai, Guangzhou, Xian and Jinan respectively.
 The agreement has been renewed continuously but officially expired at the end of 2019.

 In June 2020, Sweden openly opposed the Hong Kong national security law.
+In 2024, the Jamestown Foundation reported that over 100 organizations of the Chinese Communist Party's united front were in operation in Sweden, including a center dedicated to technology transfer as well as cultural, educational, professional, and political groups. the In April 2024, Sweden deported a Chinese united front activist on national security grounds.
+In November 2024, Swedish police opened an investigation into a Chinese shipping vessel, the Yi Peng 3, in the Baltic Sea after it was found be in the vicinity of two severed undersea fiber-optic data cables and suspected of sabotage.
+China's Ministry of Foreign Affairs refused to permit Swedish prosecutors to board the vessel.